 - Lightly brush the breasts, mind the nipples.

 - Brush upwards on the back and down from the neck.

 Remember, your skin is your largest organ, therefore, you must take care of it.
 There’s a ton of buildup that collects on your skin.
 So, not only will you be eliminating the accumulated toxins, but you’ll be getting your skin into tip-top shape.
 Skin brushing aids lymphatic drainage, feels amazing and gets you glowing.

 Over time, we all develop our own way of doing things, and as I’ve been skin brushing regularly for over a decade, this is my sacred morning ritual.

 I love using a few drops of essential oil on my skin brush.
 I add two to three drops to the palm of my hand and gently move the brush across my hand so the bristles can pick up the oil.
 Then I follow the “how to” directions above.
 If you’re interested, I recommend these oils:

 My Favourite Skin Brushes

-When looking for a skin brush, you want to ensure you are getting with natural tampico bristles.
+When looking for a skin brush, you want to ensure you are getting one with natural Tampico bristles.
 Please be wary of brushes you may find at your local beauty shop or pharmacy as most brushes are made with synthetic bristles.
-Be sure to wash your brush once a week with a natural soap (see below for my recommendation) and let dry fully.
+Be sure to wash your brush once a week with a natural soap (see below for my recommendation) and let it dry fully.